mondoohq/installer/deployment/ansible-mondoo/README.md

 # Mondoo Ansible Role

-This role installs the Mondoo agent on Linux servers.
+This role installs the Mondoo CLI on Linux servers.

 It does: